liquidinstruments/moku-examples/README.md

 Branch off `next`.

+Style guide for customer facing text, branching and commits are found on [confluence](https://liquidinstruments.atlassian.net/wiki/x/HYCvZ).

 Submissions are by Merge Request targeting `next`.
 Assignee must be the maintainer, extra reviewers are allowed if necessary.
 Merge Requests must be fast-forward merges at the time the MR is created.

 Release is by _continuous deployment_.
 The `next` branch is staged [here](https://next.documentation.liquidinstruments.com/).
 The `master` branch is deployed [here](https://apis.liquidinstruments.com).